MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-copyresource.md

 <li>Must be different resources.</li>
 <li>Must be the same type.</li>
 <li>Must have identical dimensions (including width, height, depth, and size as appropriate).</li>
 <li>Must have compatible <a href="/windows/desktop/api/dxgiformat/ne-dxgiformat-dxgi_format">DXGI formats</a>, which means the formats must be identical or at least from the same type group.
-For example, a DXGI_FORMAT_R32G32B32_FLOAT texture can be copied to an DXGI_FORMAT_R32G32B32_UINT texture since both of these formats are in the DXGI_FORMAT_R32G32B32_TYPELESS group. <b>CopyResource</b> can copy between a few format types.
+For example, a DXGI_FORMAT_R32G32B32_FLOAT texture can be copied to a DXGI_FORMAT_R32G32B32_UINT texture since both of these formats are in the DXGI_FORMAT_R32G32B32_TYPELESS group. <b>CopyResource</b> can copy between a few format types.
 For more info, see <a href="/windows/desktop/direct3d10/d3d10-graphics-programming-guide-resources-block-compression">Format Conversion using Direct3D 10.1</a>.
           </li>
 <li>Can't be currently mapped.</li>
 </ul>